gamefreakcabe/solomons-arboretum/docs/sotc/index.md

 ## The Witch and the Templar

-After a massive raid on a sanctum filled members practicing the dark arts, the care taker from that sanctum is move to a manor of unknown location for questioning.
-Expecting to be tortured for information, she is gifted with a surprise being place in a dimly lit room filled with books, artifacts, and other items of collection.
-She has heard tales of this order, only known to her as the Templar, but has never seen any member.
-She awaits to be questioned by the prelate of the order.
+After a massive raid on a sanctum filled members practicing the dark arts, the care taker from that sanctum is moved to a manor at an unknown location for questioning.
+Expecting to be tortured for information, she is gifted with a surprise in being held within a dimly lit room filled with books, artifacts, and other items of priceless collection.
+She has heard tales of this particular order, only known to her as the Templars, but has never seen any member prior to the raid.
+She awaits to be questioned by the prelate of the Templar.